MrPicklePinosaur/AoC2023/README.md

 splitting over and over again.
 I wonder how efficient this is?
 Perhaps a better approach would be to make a single pass across the line using an iterator and have a state machine to decide what we are parsing?

+## Day3

+Day 3 in all honesty gave me quite a hard time.
+This was perhaps due to lack of understanding of the containers in the standard library, leading to perhaps some really bad code.
+I also struggled quite a lot with writing nice code using zig's loops, which behave slightly different to what you would expect from most other languages.
+I would like to revisit this question when I get a bit better at the language perhaps.